KateHArtLuk/BigData/README.md

 **Big data benefits:**

-Big data makes it possible for you to gain more complete answers because you have more information.
++Big data makes it possible for you to gain more complete answers because you have more information.
-More complete answers mean more confidence in the data—which means a completely different approach to tackling problems.
++More complete answers mean more confidence in the data—which means a completely different approach to tackling problems.